Laqira Protocol Price Tops $0.0129 on Major Exchanges (LQR)

-Laqira Protocol (LQR) traded 2.1% higher against the dollar during the one day period ending at 18:00 PM ET on September 22nd.
-Laqira Protocol has a market cap of $1.05 million and $9,730.47 worth of Laqira Protocol was traded on exchanges in the last 24 hours.
-In the last seven days, Laqira Protocol has traded 4.8% higher against the dollar.
-One Laqira Protocol token can now be bought for $0.0129 or 0.00000020 BTC on exchanges.
+Laqira Protocol (LQR) traded up 0.6% against the U.S. dollar during the 24 hour period ending at 10:00 AM E.T. on September 25th.
+Laqira Protocol has a market capitalization of $1.05 million and approximately $2,820.76 worth of Laqira Protocol was traded on exchanges in the last day.
+During the last seven days, Laqira Protocol has traded 2.3% higher against the U.S. dollar.
+One Laqira Protocol token can currently be bought for $0.0129 or 0.00000020 BTC on popular cryptocurrency exchanges.

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.